8 Best Hybrid Strains to Try in 2023

 Sativa strains are known for their energizing effects, while indicas are known for being calming.
 The full picture is more complicated, but most people associate invigoration with sativas and relaxation with indicas.
 Then, what are the effects of hybrid strains that combine sativa and indica lineage?

 In the past, hybrid varieties of cannabis were thought to have both energizing and relaxing effects, usually followed by the other.
-However, as we now know, it’s what cannabinoids and terpenes are in the plant that counts when it comes to effect.
-“Sativa” and “indica” distinctions are meaningless regarding their effects.
+However, as we now know, the cannabinoid and terpene profile is a better indicator of effects.
+“Sativa” and “indica” distinctions are not the best way to determine effects.

 OG Kush